redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Testing

-We use jest framework for automated testing.
+We use the [jest](https://jestjs.io/) framework for automated testing.
 Test files are located in the `test` folder.
 We test each fetcher separately (fetchers tests are located in the `test/fetchers` folder).
 We also have integration tests in the `test/integration` folder and tests for separate modules:

 - EvmPriceSigner.spec.ts
 - ManifestParser.spec.ts